g8d3/p1/s4-trade/t2/plan.md

 - config LLMs: api url, model, api key
 - config mcp servers(app is mcp client)
 - enable or disable app as mcp server

+features to skip on MVP:
+- app as mcp server